When I was a kid, I wanted to become an actor. Everyone told me it was packed with competition, but I didn’t care and took action.

 Serious People Are Rare

-My cousin wasn’t the only one that was trying to get into that school — I did too.
+My cousin wasn’t the only one trying to get into that school — I did too.
 When I went to the open days out of curiosity, I had the chance to meet the competition.

 What I saw surprised me.

-None of the people I talked to that day knew what they were getting themselves into.
+While the mainstream narrative says that acting is “full of competitors” and nearly impossible to get into, none of the people I talked to that day knew what they were getting themselves into.

 Very few had ever acted before.
 One or two had barely passed an audition.
 And when you asked them why they wanted to act, the answer you got was “to make money” or “to become famous”.